18F/eng-hiring/_pages/pre-work/backend.md

 - It should be code someone familiar with your chosen language can easily run, and you should include instructions on how to run it.

-- Your sample must included tests instructions on how to run those tests.
+- Your sample must include tests and instructions on how to run those tests.

 **Option 2**: Complete a short programming assignment.
 We re-use [coding problems developed by Ad Hoc](https://github.com/adhocteam/homework),